What Kinds of Community-Based Interventions are Available for Individuals with ACEs? How Effective are They?

 In Spring 2016, we started a study with undergraduates in which we will test whether ACEs, along with several other variables, predict response to group physical health programs at the Recreation & Wellness Center and services provided by the Disability Resource Center.
 Lauren Zima, Sophia Burch, Alex van Buren, and Susan Mathew were involved in this project in Spring, 2016, and Allison Anding helped with it in Spring, 2017.
 The key goal was to determine whether ACEs can predict whether the students will benefit from these diverse health-related programs.
 Maria Hill is currently working on the manuscript that will report our findings.

-Do ACEs predict response to different kinds of messages about interventions in college students? (manuscript in preparation)
+Do ACEs predict response to different kinds of messages about interventions in college students? (data collection in progress)

 In Spring 2016 and 2017, we collected data for a study in which we tested whether ACEs predict response to different kinds of messages about stress-related interventions in undergraduates.
 Alex Mueller and Mehdi Khan helped out with this study, and Rohini Ahluwalia, Ph.D., from the marketing department at the Carlson School of Management, is a collaborator.
 The key goal is to determine what kinds of messages about interventions might be most effective in attracting students with ACEs.
-We are currently working on the manuscript.
+We will be collecting more data on this study in Spring 2018.

 What are the Consequences and Associated Features of ACEs?